p0nce/life-idioms/articles/Brain Tools&#x3A; Diagonalization and Eigenvectors.md

 ## The takeaway

+Diagonalization is the most powerful tool in the toolbox.

 I later found out that this type of diagonialization is useful to all other domains, when you want to reach expertise.
 Intuitively, it makes sense that the best performers can identify best what is important or not in their domain.

 My belief is that to be an expert (or even beat the experts) you need to re-learn your domain after first exposure, and go find its true eigenvectors.

+## Critics

+Now that I read the above article, there was other teaching tricks involved in the singing lessons: the good use of the Zone of Proximal Development, the student-teacher relationship, the sense of community/imitation with other singers... which seems to imply that it's not all about that diagonalization concept I'm such a fan of.